Eating Disorders: Ways to Ensure Your Child is Eating Right

 So, how do you help your child to identify that they are suffering from an eating disorder?
 Since they are well acquainted to online websites, take them through different eating disorder tests and quizzes.
 This would help them see for themselves and accept that they might have a problem.

-Here are some ways you can help your child control their eating disorders or even prevent them in the first place.
+Here are some ways you can help your child control their Eating Right disorders or even prevent them in the first place.

 Love Your Body